-Your Directors are pleased to present the Fourteenth Annual Report on business andoperations of your Bank together with the audited accounts for the year ended March 312018.
+Your Director's are pleased to present the Eighteenth Annual Report on the business andoperations of the Bank together with the audited financial statements (standalone as wellas consolidated) for the financial year ended March 31 2022.

 STATE OF THE AFFAIRS OF THE BANK